whomm/bigdata-tech-index/README.md

             2. http://sqoop.apache.org/
         6. kafka-connect-jdbc is a Kafka Connector for loading data to and from any JDBC-compatible database.
             1. https://github.com/confluentinc/kafka-connect-jdbc
+        7. Debezium（Stream changes from your databases） http://debezium.io/
+            1. Debezium is an open source distributed platform for change data capture.
+Start it up, point it at your databases, and your apps can start responding to all of the inserts, updates, and deletes that other apps commit to your databases.
+Debezium is durable and fast, so your apps can respond quickly and never miss an event, even when things go wrong.
     4. 自动化数据同步流
         1. http://nifi.apache.org/
     5. 数据同步工具